Heidi The Flying Turtle

 However, that was only the first hurdle.
 After that, there was a remarkable amount of paperwork to complete.
 To move an endangered species between countries, both countries need a permit (one to export, the other to import) from the Convention of International Trade of Endangered Species of Fauna and Flora (CITES) but this isn’t as simple as it sounds!

 Once the permits were finally in place we had to arrange to move Heidi – you can’t just book a seat on a plane for a turtle.
 Luckily British Airways and Trans Maldivian Airways came to Heidi’s rescue and kindly transported him as a VIP guest (free of charge).
-In addition, Coco Palm’s wonderful carpentry team fashioned him his own travelling crate to fly in style.
-Our veterinary and management team worked extremely hard over many months to finalise the transfer details with the help of the team at the National Marine Aquarium.

 What was Heidi’s life like at the aquarium?